colejarczyk/doc/userguide/customers/client/activation/sms.rst

 1. On the login page, tap **Activate an account or resend a code** , like in a previous step

-2. When prompted, in the Account activation window, tap ``Resend code``
+2. When it is prompted, tap ``Resend code`` in the Account activation window

 3. Enter the **Phone number** on which another resend code will be sent.
 Phone number can be different than this one provided in registration form.